 The amount of data that Windows 10 collects on its users is alarming.
-Microsoft isn’t transparent about what they do with this information, but it’s well known that companies often sell data to third parties as a significant stream of revenue.
+Microsoft isn’t transparent about what they do with this information, but it’s well known that companies often sell data to third parties as a significant revenue stream.

 Find My Device

-When setting up a Windows 10 device, users have the option to activate the “Find My Device” feature.
-This feature allows users to locate a lost or stolen device via GPS tracking.
-Unfortunately, the device needs to be connected to the internet and have enough battery power to send its location.
+When setting up a Windows 10 device, users can activate the “Find My Device” feature.
+This feature lets users locate a lost or stolen device via GPS tracking.
+Unfortunately, the device must be connected to the internet and have enough battery power to send its location.

 |Boot-Up Protections||Cyberattacks Are Increasing|

 |Built-In Malware & Antivirus Protection||Slower Update Cycle|

 |Automatically Installed Software Updates||New Updates Not Available for Old Devices|

 macOS’s system security includes boot-up protections, built-in malware, antivirus protection, a protected App Store, software updates, and a secure browser.